vigoux/complementree.nvim/README.md

   triggering completion
 - `optional`: takes two _matches_ functions, and triggers the second one only if the first one returns at least one result
 - `wrap`: triggers the completion using this matches function.
-You can see usages in the [sources file](./lua/complementree/sources.lua).

 The currently implemented matches functions are:
 - `lsp_matches`: for lsp-only matches